bgavran/DNC/README.md

 Many things posted here are my thoughts and ideas.
 Although I tried to put arguments behind the claims, I could very well be wrong.
-I posted the ideas as assertions rather than as questions because I rely on the power of [Cunnigham's Law](https://meta.wikimedia.org/wiki/Cunningham%27s_Law) as a method for faster convergence to correct answers.
+I posted the ideas as assertions rather than as questions because I rely on the power of [Cunnigham's Law](https://meta.wikimedia.org/wiki/Cunningham%27s_Law) as a method for faster convergence to correct answers :)